kheller18/data-structures-algorithms/questions/React.md

             + You can notice that the element `<SearchItem/>` has been used just similar to an HTML element.
 The JSX syntax will enable for including the components in this approach directly within the JavaScript code.
 Your application can be tested by running the below-given command in your terminal. `npm start`.
 This command will compile your application and open your default browser into `http://localhost:4000`.
 This command can be kept on running when code development is in progress to make sure that the application is up-to-date, and also this browser page will be reloaded each time you modify and save the code.
             + This application will work finely, but it doesn’t look nice as it doesn’t React to any input from the user.
 You can make it more interactive by adding a state with React Hooks, adding authentication, etc.

-24. How to create a switching component for displaying different pages?
+38. How to create a switching component for displaying different pages?
-    + A switching component refers to a component that will render one of the multiple components.
+    + `Switching component`: a component that will render one of the multiple components.
 We should use an object for mapping prop values to components.
     + A below-given example will show you how to display different pages based on page prop using switching component:
       ```
       import HomePage from './HomePage'